Ghaith00/PythonChatApp/README.md

-# PythonChatServer
+# PythonChatApp
 A simple TCP chat app with python
 # Run app
-run the server :
+runing the server :

     $ python server.py
+    //  then start the server
-run the client :
+use the client after starting the server :

     $ python client.py
 # Donwload Project